softlayer/jumpgate/DRIVERS.rst

 ---------------
 When creating a new driver, there are only a few things you need to understand:

-1. Jumpgate has been written primarily for Python 3.3 and assumes your drivers will use this version as well.
+1. Jumpgate has been written primarily for Python 2.7/3.3 and assumes your drivers will work with these versions as well.
 2. Drivers are built as a series of objects for the `Falcon framework`_.
 You should be familiar with both Falcon and REST APIs in general.
 3. You need to be familar with the expected `OpenStack API`_ JSON.
 Jumpgate will provide the endpoint mappings for you, but does not handle building valid responses.